CrypticSignal/video-quality-metrics/README.md

 # Transcoding Mode

+In this mode, VQM will compare the VMAF (and optionally) the SSIM and PSNR achieved with different values of the chosen encoder parameter.

+You must specify an encoder (using the `-e` argument.
+If not specified, `libx264` will be used), a FFmpeg encoder parameter (e.g. `-preset`, `-crf`, `-quality`) and the values you want to compare with the `-v` argument.

+Example: `python main.py -i example_video/original.mp4 -e libx265 -preset slow medium`

-In this mode, you compare the VMAF (and optionally) the SSIM and PSNR with different presets **or** CRF values.
-You must specify multiple CRF values or presets and VQM will automatically transcode the video with each preset/CRF value.
-To calculate SSIM and PSNR, you must use the `-ssim` and `-psnr` arguments.
+VQM will automatically transcode the video with each value.
+To calculate SSIM and PSNR in addition to VMAF, you must include the `-ssim` and `-psnr` arguments.

 Here is  an example of the table that is produced when comparing presets:
 ```